ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCmdDrawIndirectCountKHR.md

-  stage or the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_VERTEX_INPUT_EXT` dynamic state enabled then [vkCmdSetVertexInputEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetVertexInputEXT.html) **must** have been called in the current command buffer prior to this draw command
+  stage or the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_VERTEX_INPUT_EXT` dynamic state enabled then [vkCmdSetVertexInputEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetVertexInputEXT.html) **must** have been called and not subsequently [invalidated](#dynamic-state-lifetime) in the current command buffer prior to this draw command

 - <a href="#VUID-vkCmdDrawIndirectCount-Input-07939"
   id="VUID-vkCmdDrawIndirectCount-Input-07939"></a>